ngeltman/exbuvasa/README.md

 ~~~
 text:{
-	doubleQuotesNotAllowed: "Double quotes are not allowed.
+	"doubleQuotesNotAllowed": "Double quotes are not allowed.
 Always use single quotes",
-	unclosedQuote: "Unclosed quote",
+	"unclosedQuote": "Unclosed quote",
-	invalidExpression:"Invalid expression",
+	"invalidExpression":"Invalid expression",
-	emptyExpression: "Empty expression",
+	"emptyExpression": "Empty expression",
-	openParWasExpected: "( was expected",
+	"openParWasExpected": "( was expected",
-	closeParWasExpected: ") was expected",
+	"closeParWasExpected": ") was expected",
-	charIsNotAllowed: "is not allowed",
+	"charIsNotAllowed": "is not allowed",
-	pastedText: "Pasted text",
+	"pastedText": "Pasted text",
-	hasNotAllowedChars: "has not allowed characters",
+	"hasNotAllowedChars": "has not allowed characters",
-	allowedCharsAre: "Allowed chars are letters, numbers and"
+	"allowedCharsAre": "Allowed chars are letters, numbers and"
 	}
 ~~~